WGUNDERWOOD/tex-fmt/README.md

 ## Performance

-When formatting all of the test cases, tex-fmt is hundreds of times faster than latexindent.
+When formatting all of the test cases, tex-fmt is over a thousand times faster than latexindent.

 | **Files** | **Lines** | **Size** | **tex-fmt** | **latexindent** | **latexindent -m** |
 | --- | --- | --- | --- | --- | --- |